Writing

 The Takeaway

-Try to listen to your spouse when they’re describing an issue—really listen to their tone, body language, everything—before responding.
-When they say, “I don’t care what we have for dinner,” they could be saying, “I have some preferences, but don’t want to sway you—I would like you to make suggestions.”
-Or they could be thinking about money, “I care, but what I want is probably too expensive, so I’m afraid to suggest it.”
+Listen to your spouse when describing an issue—really listen to their tone, body language, everything—before responding.
+When they say, “I don’t care what we have for dinner,” they could mean, “I have some preferences, but I am open to suggestions.”
+Alternatively, they could be hesitant to share because they are concerned about money, perception, or another problem they face during the day.
 It can go both ways.
-We will probably never all communicate the same—because gendered speech also varies across cultures—but the idea is just to take time to try to understand the other person.
-Respect—that’s what it’s about, and giving others the benefit of the doubt before reacting.
+The idea is to take time to try to understand the other person.